Startup advice

 Ask for help.
 Ask for things and get help.
 The startup community is more generous, welcoming, and helpful than expected.

 Believe in yourself.
 Be kind, especially to yourself.
-Self-confidence is the only thing you have that you can rely on for a long time.
+Self-confidence is the only thing you have going for you for a long time.

 Keep going.
-People (including yourself) will tell you that what you’re doing is not enough; that if it were to work, it would have worked by now.
-They will tell you that you should be embarrassed and give up.
+People (mainly yourself) will tell you that what you’re doing is not enough and that if it were to work, it would have.
+They will tell you to give up.
 Don’t.
-Stay on the path, and the right opportunities will present themselves.
+Stay on the path.
+Opportunities will come around.

 It’s hard to beat a person who never gives up.

 Keep focused.
 Don’t compare your startup to other startups.
 Don’t read into startup news.
 You can’t judge deals from the outside.
-Building a great company takes more than an idea, money, or early deals.
-Focus on making your company better every day.
+Building a great company takes more than an idea, money, or even early deals.
+Focus on your customers.
+Focus on making the product better every day.

 What are some of your experiences from working at startups?
 I’d love to hear from you!